 I have had my T3 Micro Featherweight 2 model hairdryer for over 5 years now and it’s been a wonderful tool for my Type 2A hair, and (in the realm of hair dryers) has clearly lasted for quite a long time.
 My husband recently gifted me with the Dyson Supersonic hairdryer so I thought it might be helpful to share a few observations between the two products in case you are in the market for a new hairdryer and are considering either T3 or Dyson.

-Admittedly, T3 has released a newer model since I purchased mine over five years ago called the Cura (which also comes in a Luxe version, featuring 5 heat settings, a volume booster, and an auto-pause sensor!).
+Admittedly, T3 has released a newer model since I purchased mine over five years ago called the Cura Luxe which features 5 heat settings, a volume booster, and an auto-pause sensor!
 However, since I have a Featherweight model and that’s where my experience lies, that will be the T3 product that I share about today, but please note that the newer model will have more advancements than my model (which I was completely happy with!).

 The T3 is made in the traditional hairdryer design so air is pulled through the back of the barrel, the air is the pushed through the barrel around a heating element, and then finally blown out the other end creating hot forced air that can be aimed at your hair to dry / style it.
 I personally have to be quite careful to keep my long hair away from the “sucking” end of the hairdryer barrel to prevent it from getting sucked in and burned on the heating element (worst smell ever!).

 Dyson: Conversely, the Dyson pulls air in from the base of its handle through a two-filter system.
 It is easy to remove the outer filter to access the finer mesh filter for cleaning and given its location at the base of the handle, it’s much easier to keep away from my hair while it is in use.